More than a dozen police killed in ambush in violent Mexican state

 El Aguaje is a few miles from the state border with Jalisco.

-The heavily armed CJNG has used intimidation and bribery to exercise considerable control over local law enforcement.
+The heavily armed CJNG has used intimidation and bribery to exercise considerable control over local law enforcement, officials say.
 Police salaries are often no match for the gang’s financial muscle, which in large part has been built on trafficking crystal meth.

-Fifteen police were killed in a single ambush in Jalisco that year during a six-week stretch of violence that claimed the lives of more than two dozen officers, and culminated in the shooting down of an army helicopter on May 1, 2015.
+Fifteen police were killed in a single ambush in Jalisco in 2015 during six weeks of violence that claimed the lives of more than two dozen officers and culminated in the shooting down of an army helicopter on May 1, 2015.

 More than 29,000 murders, a record for the country, were registered in Mexico last year, and Lopez Obrador took office pledging to restore peace and order.
 But he has struggled, and the 2019 murder tally is at risk of topping last year’s total.

-Reporting by Miguel Gutierrez and Dave Graham in Mexico City; Editing by Chris Reese and Matthew Lewis
+Reporting by Miguel Gutierrez and Dave Graham in Mexico City; Editing by Matthew Lewis and Lisa Shumaker